mahmoud-mohamed107/Apple_Retail-Analysis-/README.md

 3. **Analytical Approach**
    - Used SQL aggregate functions (`SUM`, `COUNT`, `GROUP BY`) to compute key metrics.
    - Applied date filters to focus on recent and relevant timeframes.
-   - Avoided using complex SQL features (like subqueries or window functions) for better portability.
+   - Avoided complex SQL features (like subqueries or window functions) for better portability.

 ---